Capability is not the same as clarity

 Teams often treat these issues as finishing touches: labels, tooltips, empty states, error copy, small UI details.

 They are not finishing touches.
-They are the trust layer of the product.
+They are part of how the product works.